Nozbe/Michael.team/en/about.md

 Here's my short bio:

-> Michael Sliwinski is a team productivity enthusiast who’s passionate about working remotely (#NoOffice) and in a mobile way (#iPadOnly).
+> Michael Sliwinski is a team productivity enthusiast.
 He's the founder of [Nozbe and Nozbe Teams](https://nozbe.com/){:target='_blank'}, apps that help people and teams get more done in a better way on any platform (web-based with native apps for the Mac, Windows, Android, iPad and the iPhone + Apple Watch).
-Privately Michael is a husband and a father of 3 girls.
+Michael is passionate about working remotely (#NoOffice) and in a mobile way (#iPadOnly).
+Privately he is a husband and a father of 3 girls.

 [Here's my full story](https://michael.team/about/#my-story)